johnycage/aon.cx-adhoc/README.txt

-To create single pager temporary website, untill regular dynamic site with blog articles is ready for AON Agency.
+To create single pager temporary website, until regular dynamic site with blog articles is ready for AON Agency.

 To change the master branch to live (rename) use commands below git branch -m master live